andreaskaempf/adventofcode2023/README.md

   repeated five times, with '?' in between, and the list of numbers is also repeated five times, defeating a brute force solution.

+* **Day 13** (Go): Given a set of 2D fields consisting of '.' and '#'
+  characters, find the row or column in each that gives a mirror reflection, i.e., left/right sides are mirror images, or top/bottom sides.
+For Part 2, flip every character on each field, to find a different reflection (ignoring the previous one).

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)